 Several of Macau’s top restaurants will likely remain open, especially the Michelin-starred restaurants.
 Some worth trying include Restaurante Litoral, FADO at Royal Macau hotel, Privé at Sofitel and Espaco Lisboa (Coloane).
 These should all be open and are worth making reservations if you want to secure a table during Chinese New Year.
 Here’s a guide on where and what to eat in Macau.

 There’s usually a restaurant holiday surcharge.
 Restaurants levy an additional holiday surcharge during Chinese New Year.
-Restaurant host/hostesses usually inform you of the extra holiday service fee when you arrive so that you won’t be surprised when receiving your bill afterward.
+Restaurant host/hostesses usually inform you of the extra holiday service fee when you arrive so that you won’t be surprised when receiving your bill afterwards.

 Brad Reynolds lives in Hong Kong and visits Macau regularly.
 One of his favourite times to visit Macau is during Chinese New Year.